Z-F-x/fopen/README.md

 # fopen
-CLI for displaying the number of files and folders of current path.
+CLI for displaying the number of files and folders in current terminal path.

 `fopen`